 \textbf{Effect of window size in LW-MSA.} Window size is a crucial hyperparameter in LW-MSA.
 Hence, we test different window sizes to investigate their effect on model performance.
 As shown in Table \ref{tab:ws}, a larger window size in both temporal and spatial dimensions brings consistent gains in accuracy due to the increase of local receptive field, but also induces heavier computation.
 For an accuracy-speed balance, we choose $(8,7,7)$ as our default setting.
 From this table, we also observe that reducing the number of input frames (e.g., 32$\rightarrow$16) can dramatically improve efficiency but inevitably degrades the top-1 accuracy by $\sim$1\%.

 \textbf{Effect of pyramid downsampling function.} There are several alternative functions to generate global priors in GP-MSA, such as average pooling (AvgPool) and standard convolution (Conv).
-Here, we replace the depth-wise convolution (DWConv) with them on Kinetics-400 to see their effect.
-As depicted in Table \ref{tab:pd_func}, our DWConv achieves comparable performance to Conv while using much fewer parameters.
-Our implementation also outperforms AvgPool by 0.8\% on the top-1 score with similar computation costs. \textbf{Do we need PEG?} Next, we study the effect of the PEG module which allows position-aware MSA.
-As illustrated in Table \ref{tab:peg}, DualFormer without PEG suffers from a clear drop on top-1 accuracy (79.5\%$\rightarrow$78.9\%), which indicates the necessity of integrating position information in MSA.
-We further compare our DWConv-based PEG with a relative bias-based method in the state-of-the-art method (Swin).
-As shown in Figure \ref{tab:peg}, our solution achieves 0.2\% higher top-1 score than the relative position embedding in Swin. \textbf{Effect of Temporal Pooling Rate.} Following the previous attempts~\cite{fan2021multiscale,liu2021video}, our architecture utilizes a multi-scale hierarchy in different stages to produce decreasing-resolution feature maps from early to late stages.
+Here, we replace the depth-wise convolution (DWConv) with them on Kinetics-400 to investigate their effect.
+As reported in Table \ref{tab:pd_func}, our DWConv achieves comparable performance to Conv while using much fewer parameters.
+Our implementation also outperforms AvgPool by 0.8\% on the top-1 score with similar computation costs.

+\textbf{Do we need PEG?} As depicted in Table \ref{tab:peg}, DualFormer without PEG suffers from a clear drop on the top-1 accuracy (79.5\%$\rightarrow$78.9\%), which indicates the necessity of integrating position information in MSA.
+We further compare our DWConv-based PEG with an absolute position encoding (i.e., TimeSformer) and a relative bias-based method in Swin.
+As a result, our solution achieves 0.3\% and 0.2\% higher top-1 score than the absolute and relative method, respectively.

+\textbf{Effect of Temporal Pooling Rate.} Our method follows~\cite{fan2021multiscale,liu2021video} to utilize a multi-scale hierarchy.
 Such hierarchy is achieved by the patch merging layer at the beginning of the last three stages, where we downsample the spatial size of feature map by 2$\times$ and keep the original temporal resolution.
 Here, we discuss the effect of temporal pooling at the last three stages.
-According to the results in Table \ref{tab:tp}, even though such temporal pooling can further reduce the computational cost, it leads to a decrease in the overall accuracy.
+According to the results in Table \ref{tab:tp}, even though such temporal pooling can further reduce the computational cost, it also leads to a decrease in the overall accuracy.